martendebruijn/real-time-web-1920/README.md

 - Changed the capital city of Kazakhstan from `Astana` to `Nur-Sultan` since [it's renamed in 2019](https://simple.wikipedia.org/wiki/Nur-Sultan).
 - Changed the capital city of Myanmar from `Rangoon` to `Naypyidaw` since it's [the new capital of Myanmar](https://simple.wikipedia.org/wiki/Naypyidaw).
 - Removed `Yugoslavia` since it is [a former country](https://en.wikipedia.org/wiki/Yugoslavia).
-- Added img links. **Haven't done this one yet** -> add a placeholder img for when the img url is broken
+- Added images of the countries flag.

 ## Sources